Robert Hayes (serial killer): Murder of Stacey Gage

 The remains of Stacey Charlene Gage, 30, were found on January 2, 2008.
 She had been shot in the head.
 Police believe she was killed December 11, 2007, when she left her house which she shared with her grandmother to buy a bag of ice.
 Police have further stated that the circumstances surrounding the case are eerily similar to the three previous unsolved homicides.
 Unlike the first three victims, Gage did not have a criminal record involving prostitution.
 However, she did have a history of drug problems.
 The van Gage was driving the night she disappeared was later recovered in the parking lot of an apartment complex.

-The Daytona Beach PD created a task force to the find the killer, who by that time was labeled by police and the media as "The Daytona Beach Killer".
+The Daytona Beach PD created a task force to find the killer, who by that time was labeled by police and the media as "The Daytona Beach Killer".
 Four detectives were assigned to the case with input from agents from the Florida Department of Law Enforcement.
 The police used field DNA kits to take DNA samples from motorists fitting the profile of a white male with a girlfriend.
 The samples were taken to a lab to match with genetic material taken from the crime scenes.